Andrew Weil: Early life and education

 and that this reporting included the claim that "undergraduates had indeed been able to obtain access to psilocybin from members" of the Harvard faculty research team that was involved in such research.
-As late as 1973, Weil's name appears in conjunction with an editorial regarding the 1963 firing of Alpert, which stated the view that it would be "unfortunate if the firing of Richard Alpert led to the suppression of legitimate research into the effects of hallucinogenic compounds", distancing himself and the Crimson from the "shoddiness of their work as scientists ... less [the result] of incompetence than of a conscious rejection of scientific ways of looking at things."
+As late as 1973, Weil's name appears in conjunction with an editorial regarding the 1963 firing of Alpert, which stated the view that it would be "unfortunate if the firing of Richard Alpert led to the suppression of legitimate research into the effects of hallucinogenic compounds," distancing himself and the Crimson from the "shoddiness of their work as scientists ... less [the result] of incompetence than of a conscious rejection of scientific ways of looking at things."

-Weil's undergraduate thesis was titled "The Use of Nutmeg as a Psychotropic Agent", specifically, on the narcotic properties of nutmeg, inspired by a class with David McClelland, chair of the Department of Social Relations, and a former director of Harvard's Center for Research in Personality.
+Weil's undergraduate thesis was titled "The Use of Nutmeg as a Psychotropic Agent," specifically, on the narcotic properties of nutmeg, chair of the Department of Social Relations, and a former director of Harvard's Center for Research in Personality.
 In 1964, he graduated cum laude with a B.A. in biology.

 Medical training

 Weil entered Harvard Medical School, "not with the intention of becoming a physician but rather simply to obtain a medical education."
 He received a medical degree in 1968, although "the Harvard faculty ... threatened to withhold it because of a controversial marijuana study Weil had helped conduct" in his final year.
 Weil moved to San Francisco and completed a one-year medical internship at Mount Zion Hospital in 1968–69.
 While there, he volunteered at the Haight-Ashbury Free Clinic.
-Weil went on to complete one year of a two-year program at NIH, resigning due to "official opposition to his work with marijuana".
+Weil went on to complete one year of a two-year program at NIH, resigning due to "official opposition to his work with marijuana."